-Segmenting final sounds involves the child identifying the last sound or phoneme in a spoken word e.g. “Can you tell me the last sound in the word ship?”
-Words that contain vowel-consonant endings are easier to segment than words containing consonant blend endings (eg. nest).
+Segmenting final sounds involves the child identifying the last sound or phoneme in a spoken word, for example, “Can you tell me the last sound in the word ship?”
+Words that contain vowel-consonant endings (eg. net) are easier to segment than words containing consonant blend endings (eg. nest).
 Instruction should begin with easier words and progress to harder words.

 Identifying and segmenting final sounds